-What’s Better, Hot or Cold for an Injury?
+What’s better, hot or cold for an injury?
 “If your injury is older than six weeks, using ‘hot and cold’ can help restart the healing process,” says Dr. James Doran, a well-known Denver chiropractor.
 However, each injury is different, so continue reading to find the best treatment for your injury.
 (Note: If you have diabetes or circulatory problems like Raynaud’s disease, check with a doctor before beginning any treatment.)

-What’s Better, Hot or Cold for an Injury?
+ToggleWhat’s Better, Hot or Cold for an Injury?
 It Depends!

 Sprains are injuries to a ligament or tendon.
 The best treatment for these injuries is rest, ice, compression, and elevation (RICE).
 Begin by wrapping the injured area with a bandage and elevate it above heart level.
 Use ice for 20 minutes and take the rest of the hour off.
 Keep this schedule for the first 1 to 2 days after your injury.
 Be sure to place a towel under the ice to avoid irritating the skin.
 Attempting to move the ankle after icing can help to restore function more quickly.

 The best way to move the joint after an injury is “non-weight bearing.”
 For example, if you’ve injured your ankle, try rotating, flexing, and extending the ankle while elevated on the couch or a chair.
 Even small amounts of motion can help reduce healing time and prevent scar tissue and chronic injuries from developing.
+Regardless, using hot or cold for an injury should always be included when treating a joint injury.

 Pulled Muscle: Ice, Then Heat